LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Methodology

+We prioritize this factorization-based approach over other structural compression methods, such as pruning, due to its superior robustness in extreme compression regimes.
+As the comparative analysis against methods like Wanda demonstrates (\cref{appendix:pruning_vs_svd}), SVD-based compression maintains model integrity far more effectively at high compression ratios.
+This provides a more stable foundation for ultra low-bit quantization.
+The resulting factors $\mathbf{U}$ and $\mathbf{V}$ are then binarized:

-To compensate for the significant information loss incurred by binarization~\citep{survey2024}, LittleBit incorporates learnable FP16 scales.
-Beyond standard row ($\mathbf{h}$) and column ($\mathbf{g}$) scaling~\citep{pbllm2023,onebit2024,arbllm2025}, it introduces an \textit{additional latent} scale ($\boldell \in \mathbb{R}^r$).
-This latent scale is designed to address the factorization structure by learning the relative importance of each of the $r$ latent dimensions, which correspond to the columns of the binarized factors $\mathbf{U}_\mathrm{sign}$ and $\mathbf{V}_\mathrm{sign}$:
+To compensate for the significant information loss incurred by binarization~\citep{survey2024}, \name incorporates learnable FP16 scales.
+Beyond standard row ($\mathbf{h}$) and column ($\mathbf{g}$) scaling~\citep{pbllm2023,onebit2024,arbllm2025}, the architecture introduces an \textit{additional latent} scale ($\boldell \in \mathbb{R}^r$).
+This latent scale addresses the factorization structure by learning the relative importance of each of the $r$ latent dimensions, which correspond to the columns of the binarized factors $\mathbf{U}_\mathrm{sign}$ and $\mathbf{V}_\mathrm{sign}$:

 The primary effective weight, $\widehat{\mathbf{W}}_\mathrm{pri}$, is implicitly constructed from these components: